 - 1 tablespoon Kosher salt

 Mix your yeast, water, sugar, and salt in a large bowl.
 Stir in the flour, and knead until the dough is smooth.
 Shape into the form of arms crossed in prayer and place it on a baking sheet.
 Sprinkle the top with salt, and bake in an oven preheated to 425 degrees for 15 minutes.

-If anyone knows of a recipe that does not need yeast, please please pass it on to ME!! :) And, of course, please share your ideas, what you do with your family, your traditions, and any special things you do to bring Lent to life for your kids.
+Please share your ideas, what you do with your family, your traditions, and any special things you do to bring Lent to life for your kids.
 Feel free to post links to your blogs or your website in the comment section below.
 God Bless you all, have a very focused Lenten Season and a Glorious Easter!